eug/geograpy/README.md

-This fork fixes issues with newer versions of nltk.
+This fork fixes open issues from the upstream.

-A rewrite that fixes more issues is available here, please use it instead: https://github.com/Corollarium/geograpy2

 Geograpy
 ========